 Game & Features

-The highlight for Microgaming in the bingo sector has to be the inclusion of their Immortal Romance bingo game.
-It’s one of their only branded titles but has the ability to offer punters the chance to win some massive prizes.
-The game itself is very versatile, utilising a number of different games, as mentioned above.
-But, the best big has to come from the ability to play the game using their cross network platform, meaning that jackpots within Immortal Romance will be some of the biggest in the industry.
+Microgaming’s highlight in the bingo sector has to be the inclusion of their Immortal Romance bingo game.
+It’s one of their only branded titles but offers punters the chance to win some truly massive prizes.
+The game itself is a versatile beast, but the biggest selling point has to be that the game plays across their network platform, meaning that jackpots will be some of the biggest found anywhere in the industry.

-One of the many features that are on offer when using Microgaming is that you are going to be able to win physical prizes when using any of their networked games.
-These will range from game to game but can include iPad’s, holidays and even cash prizes.
-What’s great about these are that they will run alongside any offers that the bingo room provides although it has to be noted that not all platforms who use their software will allow punters to win these prizes; although, we aren’t sure exactly why.
+One of the many features on offer when using Microgaming is the ability to win physical prizes when using any of their networked games.
+These will range from game to game but can include iPad’s, holidays, and also cash prizes.
+What’s great about these is that they will run alongside any offers that the bingo room provides, although it has to be noted that not all platforms who use their software will allow punters to win these prizes – we aren’t exactly sure why.

 A lot of the bingo games that are played are actually linked, in that you can play in several different rooms across their network.
 Whilst this is great for bonuses, it also allows punters from different bingo sites to interact with each other using their chat facility.
 This is one less thing that the bingo site needs to provide as it is built into the Microgaming software, and is ideal for companies who are either just starting out or who need to limit the features that they personally have to deal with.

 As most of the games from Microgaming’s extensive catalogue have been designed in HTML5, this makes them fully functional on pretty much any mobile device; all of the branded games and also the majority of the day-to-day games can be accessed via your mobile.

 Finally, we want to highlight the use of Quickfire Bingo games, which are similar to your normal games but run much more quickly.
 Games often take less than a minute and the software allows you to play multiple games at once if you wish.